mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/release-notes/index.md

 #### Features/Improvements
 * Add guidance on what to do when cluster deletion fails
 * Allow default federated addon values to be overriden
-* Attach clusters to Kommander is now considered GA
+* Attaching clusters to Kommander is now considered GA
 * Update kubecost web urls
 * Add flag (`--skip-credentials-display`) to Kommander to Konvoy it displaying login information in Logs
 * Add ability to disable federation of monitoring stack